 Spanish 2203 in Bilbao and all Maymester programs are exempt from the course evaluation process.

 Upon acceptance to the program, the student is enrolled in a placeholder course during the time abroad.
-Upon receipt of the official transcript (received directly from the abroad institution or program provider), the placeholder is replaced with the courses taken, approved credits, and grades are posted to the student record.
+Upon receipt of the official transcript (received directly from the abroad institution or program provider), the courses taken, approved credits, and grades are posted to the student record.
 Please allow 5-10 business days for processing.

 If it is determined upon review of your transcript that you completed a course that has not been evaluated by Vanderbilt faculty, a new course evaluation request must be submitted for that course.
 Please be aware that this will delay updates to your student record regarding your courses and grades from your study abroad program.

 Academic Requirements: Questions regarding how coursework might be used to fulfill major, minor, AXLE, or Liberal Arts Core should be directed to the student's academic adviser.
 Courses taken abroad will not count towards the College of Arts and Science AXLE core.

 If a student wishes for a course to count toward the major/minor in a department other than that in which it was evaluated, he or she must request a variance through either the director of undergraduate studies (for majors/minors offered in the College of Arts and Science), or the school's Office of Academic Services (for majors/minors offered in Peabody, Blair, or Engineering).